Hernani, Spain: History

 The town of Hernani extended its jurisdiction only to part of the old valley.
 It lost all the coastal and lower valley of Urumea now included in the San Sebastián strip, and the western area in the valley of the Oria, which became the town of Usurbil in 1371.
 Its western limit continued to be the Oria river, while on the east the mountains separated it from Oiartzun.
 The old town of Hernani sits on a 42 metres high rise towering over the left bank of the river Urumea and in turn located at the foot of Mount Santa Barbara.
 The old town was oval in shape, surrounded by walls with several entrances, of which only one (in Felipe Sagarna "Zapa" street) is surviving to date.
 It was originally made up of two streets, the High Street, Kale Nagusia, and Kardaberaz Street, intersected at the same time by a perpendicular lane (streets Nafarroa and its extension Felipe Sagarna "Zapa").

 The first municipal ordinances go back to 1542, since copies of the 1512 ordinances disappeared during an invasion of the French army.
 The town has been subject to invasions and destruction numerous times throughout its history: the medieval factional wars, French invasions in the seventeenth, eighteenth and nineteenth centuries; as well as the hard sieges during the Carlist Wars and finally the 1936 Spanish Civil War.
+In October 1936, Hernani was the site of a massacre of 200 civilians perpetrated by the nationalist forces.

 In 1986, Lasarte, a historical district of Hernani located in the valley of Oria, detached from the town following its rapid urban and demographic development.